 Did we want to be “busy”?
 I doubt it … not in itself.
 Take away the instinct to see “busy” as a marker of business success, and think about what we actually wanted to achieve.

 It’s probably more along the lines of “earning more money”, or “having more time”.
 Perhaps it’s “financial security” or “more flexibility” or “more freedom”.
 Or all of the above….

-Did you ever hope you’d be really busy, when starting out?
+Did you ever hope you’d be really busy, when starting your business?
 No, I thought not.

 So why do we see “busy” … and edging down that far end of the spectrum, as a good thing?
 Why don’t we instead see it as a warning sign that we’ve already passed our sweet point?

-Because we’ve forgotten that busy doesn’t actually mean successful.
+Because we’ve forgotten that busy doesn’t actually mean a successful business.

-So how can you be “successful” without being “busy”?
+So how can you run a “successful business” without being “busy”?

 Let’s start here … do any of these ring true for you?